zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

 Runtime observer registration
 -----------------------------

 It is possible to add observers to channels in runtime.
-This feature uses the object pool pattern technique in which the dynamic nodes are pre-allocated and can be used and recycled.
-Therefore, it is necessary to set the pool size by changing the feature :kconfig:option:`CONFIG_ZBUS_RUNTIME_OBSERVERS_POOL_SIZE` to enable this feature.
-Furthermore, it uses memory slabs.
-When necessary, turn on the :kconfig:option:`CONFIG_MEM_SLAB_TRACE_MAX_UTILIZATION` configuration to track the maximum usage of the pool.
+This feature uses the heap to allocate the nodes dynamically.
+The heap size limits the number of dynamic observers Zbus can create.
+Therefore, set the :kconfig:option:`CONFIG_ZBUS_RUNTIME_OBSERVERS` to enable the feature.
+It is possible to adjust the heap size by changing the configuration :kconfig:option:`CONFIG_HEAP_MEM_POOL_SIZE`.
 The following example illustrates the runtime registration usage.

 .. code-block:: c